pivotal/docs-tap/getting-started/set-up-services.hbs.md

 This section covers:

-* Using `tanzu service claimable list --class` to view details about service instances claimable from a namespace.
+* Using `tanzu service class list` to view details about available classes from which instances can be claimed.
-* Using `tanzu service claim create` to create a claim for the service instance.
+* Using `tanzu service class-claim create` to create a claim for the service instance.

 For this part of the walkthrough, you assume the role of the **application operator**.

-Resource claims in Tanzu Application Platform are a powerful concept that serve many purposes.
+Claims in Tanzu Application Platform are a powerful concept that serve many purposes.
 Arguably their most important role is to enable application operators to request services that they can use with their application workloads without having to create and manage the services themselves.
 For more information, see [Resource Claims](https://docs.vmware.com/en/Services-Toolkit-for-VMware-Tanzu-Application-Platform/0.8/svc-tlk/GUID-resource_claims-api_docs.html).